khairyo/drivejiejie/README.md

 **Overview**: Provides real-time updates on carpark availability.
 **Functionality**: When the camera detects a number in front of it, it updates the carpark availability within the Google location marker popup.
 This eliminates the need to physically drive to the carpark to check availability.

-**Note:** The OCR functionality works best with the Singapore carpark availability signboard font.
+**Note:** The OCR functionality works best with the Singapore carpark availability signboard font (i.e. the solid red digital numbers).
 It is less accurate with handwritten numbers or non-standard fonts.

 To ensure your center location is set to Yishun MRT and to enable testing of the OCR camera functionality, follow these steps: